WEB BUILD // READY

 Secure-context APIs are blocked

 Features such as camera, microphone, and immersive browser APIs depend on HTTPS.
-A weak hosting setup can break the game’s feature surface.
+A weak hosting setup can break those browser features.

 Fix:Automatic HTTPS